Teorija/PgEditor/README.md

 - code cleanup and documentation
 - error handling for incorrect map file selection (non json)
 - add keyboard shortcuts for tool functionality
-- optimize rendering so that a new frame is [Uploading PgEditor Demo.webm…]() only rendered if it differs from the previous frame
+- optimize rendering so that a new frame is only rendered if it differs from the previous frame
 - update tilemap rendering so that it only renders what is visible on the screen
 - UI aesthetic overhaul